williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 Wigner's Friend reveals that the measurement problem might be about perspectives and what it means to "know" something.
 If quantum mechanics applies to everything, including observers, then observers themselves might exist in superpositions from other observers' perspectives.

-**You might be in a superposition right now—from someone else's perspective.**
+**You might be in a superposition right now from someone else's perspective.**

 ## Where We Stand Today